-Parent Group Sessions: commence with a 2-hour parent information session, followed by 11-22 group meetings of 30-45 minutes, or 4 x 2-hour sessions, over the course of the program.
+Parent Group Sessions:

+Commence with a 2-hour parent information session, followed by 11-22 group meetings of 30-45 minutes, or 4 x 2-hour sessions, over the course of the program.

-- Parent group meetings are held throughout the program to advise and support parents on the content of child group meetings and how to help their children apply their SAS skills in real life. - It is optimal if parents have the opportunity for networking and facilitated discussion on the successes and challenges they have faced in supporting their children to use their newly learnt social skills. - Parent meetings are typically held after each child meeting and without children present. - If the program is being co-facilitated, one SAS Facilitator typically delivers the Parent Meetings while the other helps children to use their social-emotional skills during informal play activities. - If a service has multiple SAS Facilitators they have the options for holding the parent meetings concurrent to the child group meetings. - If the program is being delivered by a sole facilitator, children may be supervised by an appropriate adult during the parent sessions.
+- Parent group meetings are held throughout the program to advise and support parents on the content of child group meetings and how to help their children apply their SAS skills in real life. - It is optimal if parents have the opportunity for networking and facilitated discussion and Parent meetings are typically held after each child meeting and without children present. - If the program is being co-facilitated, one SAS Facilitator can deliver the Parent Meetings while the other helps children to use their social emotional skills during informal play activities. - If a service has multiple SAS Facilitators they have the options for holding the parent meetings concurrent to the child group meetings. - If the program is being delivered by a sole facilitator, children may be supervised by an appropriate adult during the parent sessions.
 Alternatively, the parent meeting content can be delivered at a different time/day.